 In many areas, TVA and partner agencies, such as the U.S. Fish and Wildlife Service and state wildlife agencies, have improved conditions for birds by developing wildlife refuges and wildlife management areas.
 TVA also has installed bluebird boxes; planted native grasses for songbirds, gamebirds and other wildlife; built nesting platforms for osprey and taken other steps to improve habitat for birds and other wildlife on its properties.

 Each season offers unique birdwatching opportunities.
 Many birds are most colorful and vocal during the spring and early summer.
-Migrating species, which have wintered as far away as South America, return to the TVA region to nest or to rest on their journey to nesting areas farther north.
 Birds that have been silent much of the winter burst into song.
-And local residents, lingering winter visitors, and migrants are resplendent in their fresh and colorful breeding plumage.
+And local residents, lingering winter visitors, and migrants are all resplendent in their fresh and colorful breeding plumage.

 The fall brings large waves of hawks and songbirds migrating south for the winter.
-Many of the songbirds are less colorful than in the spring, and present interesting identification challenges.
-Late in the fall, winter residents such as loons, grebes, geese, and ducks arrive in the region, and large numbers of these species can be observed on the reservoirs.
+Late in the fall, winter residents such as loons, grebes, geese and ducks arrive in the region, and large numbers of these species can be observed on the reservoirs.

 Here are some of the best sites for birdwatching on TVA reservoirs, along with a list of the species youre likely to see.